sashetophizika/hyprscratch/README.md

 * `cycle [normal|special]`: cycles between scratchpads (optionally only normal or special ones) in the order they are defined in the configuration file.

+* `call name`: calls the scratchpad with the given name

 * `previous`: summon the last used scratchpad that is not currently active.

 * `hide-all`: hides all scratchpads, useful mostly when stacking multiple of them.